 Lindberg D, et al. (2015).
 Testing for abuse in children with sentinel injuries.
 Pediatrics, 136, 831.
 Retrieved from http://pediatrics.aappublications.org

 Lopes N & Williams L. (2016).
 Pediatric abusive head trauma prevention initiatives: a literature review.
 Trauma, Violence & Abuse, 19(5), 555–66.

 National Center on Shaken Baby Syndrome (NCSBS).
 (2018).
 Period of PURPLE Crying.
 Retrieved from http://www.dontshake.org

 Parks SE, Annest JL, Hill HA, Karch DL.
 (2012).
 Pediatric abusive head trauma: recommended definitions for public health surveillance and research.
 Atlanta: Centers for Disease Control and Prevention.
 Retrieved from http://www.cdc.gov

 PEW Center on the States.
 (2012).
-Kentucky—joining HANDS for a comprehensive system of care.
-Retrieved from http://www.pewstates.org
+Kentucky—targeted case management.
+Retrieved from https://www.pewtrusts.org